StackExchange/dnscontrol/docs/spf-optimizer.md

 When generating the chain of SPF records, each one is max length 255.
 For the first item in the chain, the max is 255 - "overhead1".
+Setting this to 255 or higher has undefined behavior.

 Why is this useful?